hswolff/tvchat/server/README.md

-# harrytv server
+# tvchat server

-The server for HarryTV.
+The server for TV Chat.

 # Environment variables